status-im/status-desktop/scripts/translationScripts/README.md

 First, copy the translation files from https://github.com/status-im/status-react/tree/develop/translations to `/nim-status-client/scripts/translationScripts/status-react-translations`.
 Those are gitignored to show that we do not maintain those ourselves.

 Then, run `node qstrConverter.js` in the `translationScripts/` directory.

+## Updating translation files

+Updating the QML translation files is then very easy, as it comes with QT directly.
+It will scan all files in the projects (those listed in the `SOURCE` section of the `.pro` file) and then add or modify them in the XML-like `.ts` files.

+Just run `lupdate nim-status-client.pro` in the `ui/` directory.

 ## Run XML translator script